WHAT IS A CO-OP AND HOW DOES IT RUN?

 All members of Still Creek are required to attend General Membership meetings about every 6 weeks.
 All members are required to volunteer about 4 hours per month in helping run and maintain the co-op.
 There is an elected Board of Director, several committees and many other different roles to choose from.
 This will involve about four hours per month.
 This level of membership involvement benefits everyone because operating costs are reduced.

 This is also a great way to get to know your neighbours and be a part of this active community.

 WHAT DOES IT COST?

-Members’ housing charges together cover the cost of the mortgage repayment, taxes, maintenance and management and replacement reserves.
-Members pay their own hydro (electricity and heat) and optional cable.
+Members’ housing charges together cover the cost of the mortgage repayment, taxes, maintenance, management and replacement reserves.
+Members pay their own hydro (electricity and heat) and optional cable/internet.
 There is no landlord profiting off those living in the co-op.